KimberlyWolf/katacoda-scenarios/FinalProject/step1.md

 `touch wsgi.py`{{execute}}

 Next, you will go to the editor and click on the newly created wsgi.py file to open it.
+If the editor is not working, please run `nano wsgi.py`{{execute}} to open a text editor in the terminal.

 Now, we have to copy the following lines into the wgsi.py file.